mui/material-ui/docs/pages/api-docs/slider-styled.md

 You can override the style of the component thanks to one of these customization points:

 - With a [global class name](/guides/interoperability/#global-css).
-- With a rule name as part of the theme's component's [`styleOverrides` property](/customization/components/#global-theme-override).
+- With a rule name as part of the component's [`styleOverrides` property](/customization/components/#global-theme-override) in a custom theme.

 ## Demos